30281 - CSR & ETHICS IN BUSINESS

 - Guest speaker's talks (in class or in distance)

 - Group assignments

-The course uses multiple teaching approaches to favour active learning processes.
+The course employs various teaching approaches to promote active learning processes.

 Interactive Lectures: The course includes interactive lectures where students actively participate through discussions, questions, and group activities.
 This encourages engagement, critical thinking, and knowledge application.